NoodleSeed-com/seedspec/docs/examples.md

 }
 ```

-This example demonstrates a basic SaaS application with `Tenant` and `User` models, and a `TenantList` screen.
+This example demonstrates a basic SaaS application that implements `Tenant` and `User` models, along with a `TenantList` screen.